Skip to content

 A four-phase rollout over 180 days.
 Each phase has defined goals, activities, exit criteria, and risk mitigations.
 The principle: staged adoption gives you speed without blind trust.

-• Define 3 repeatable task types the pilot will focus on (e.g., API endpoint, test generation, refactor)
+• Define 3 repeatable task types (e.g., API endpoint, test generation, refactor)

-• Set up basic guardrails: scope definition per task, CI as gate, all agent PRs require senior review
+• Set up basic guardrails: scope definition, CI as gate, senior review on all agent PRs

 • Document what works, what fails, and what surprises

-• Product: PM participates in defining the 3 repeatable task types.
-Designer reviews agent-generated UI in the pilot.
-Baseline product metrics recorded alongside delivery metrics.
+Product PM participates in defining task types.
+Designer reviews agent-generated UI.
+Baseline product metrics recorded.

 • Baseline metrics recorded for comparison